Site configuration

 graph_color_set¶

-graph_color_set: 'sdg'
+graph_color_set: 'accessible'

 to use a set of customized colors.
-In this case, write the hexadecimal color codes of the colors you want to use to the list in graph_color_list
+In this case, write the hexadecimal color codes of the colors you want to use to the list ingraph_color_list

 (see below).

 NOTE: Whatever color scheme you choose here, please ensure that all colors satisfy the accessibility (minimum contrast) standards in your region.
 These colors will need to be visible on white and black backgrounds.
+The

 graph_color_list¶